DocAdam/adamthepugh/site/docs/writing-samples/edited-enterprise-samples.md

 ### Feature and enhancement explanations

 My background includes software enhancement and update writing, where a page needs to explain what changed, why it matters, and how it affects behavior without overwhelming the reader.
+The batch approval enhancement sample is one example of that style of work.

 ## What these examples show